MVHS Associated Student Body Mission Statement

 - Vice President: Harleen Gill

-Student Body Congress is a collection of voluntary student representatives that meet the second Thursday of every month during 3rd period in the Little Theater.
+Student Body Congress is a collection of voluntary student representatives that meet the second Tuesday of every month during 3rd period in the Little Theater.
 These meetings include bringing new activity ideas to the floor, reflecting on past events and trying to improve them, and giving students another avenue to make their opinions heard on campus.
-Student Body Congress meetings are organized by the ASB Vice President, Ashlyn Hollerbach, and attended by all ASB Executive Officers.
+Student Body Congress meetings are organized by the ASB Vice President, Yazzy Roundtree, and attended by all ASB Executive Officers.

 Goals and Guidelines for MVHS Student Body Congress